-Causes with material continuity

-Lauren N. Ross
+Causes with material continuity Lauren N. Ross

-Recent philosophical work on causation has focused on distinctions across types of causal relationships.
-Of the various ways that causal relationships can differ, differences that have been discussed in this literature include stability, specificity, and proportionality (Woodward 2010; Lombrozo et al. 2018).
-This paper argues for another distinction among causation that has yet to receive attention in this work.
-This distinction has to do with whether causal relationships have "material continuity" or not, which refers to the reliable movement of material from cause to effect.
-I provide an analysis of material continuity and argue that causes with this feature (1) are associated with a unique explanatory perspective, (2) are studied with distinct causal investigative methods, and (3) provide different types of causal control over the world.
+Abstract: Recent philosophical work on causation has focused on distinctions across types of causal relationships.
+This paper argues for another distinction that has yet to receive attention in this work.
+This distinction has to do with whether causal relationships have "material continuity," which refers to the reliable movement of material from cause to effect.
+This paper provides an analysis of material continuity and argues that causal relationships with this feature (1) are associated with a unique explanatory perspective, (2) are studied with distinct causal investigative methods, and (3) provide different types of causal control over their effects.

 1 Introduction.
 A significant amount of the philosophical literature on causation has focused on distinguishing causal from non-causal relationships.
-This has generated interest in various causal criteria, including those that appeal to statistical relations, counterfactual analyses, and notions of conserved quantities, to name a few.
-Despite this dominant focus, recent work in this area has taken a different aim.
+This has generated interest in various definitions of causation, including those that appeal to statistical relations, counterfactual relationships, and mark transmission, to name a few.
+Despite this longstanding focus, recent work in has taken a different aim.
 Instead of distinguishing causal from non-causal relationships, this work aims to clarify differences across types of causal relationships.
 These projects capture "distinctions among causation" in the sense of clarifying how legitimate causal relationships differ from each other (Woodward 2010).
-Of the various ways that causal relationships can differ, differences that have been discussed in this work include those having to do with stability, specificity, and proportionality (Woodward 2010; Lombrozo et al. 2018).
+The main distinctions discussed in this work include stability, specificity, and proportionality, with the point being that genuine causal relationships can exhibit these characteristics to a greater or lesser degree (Woodward 2010; Blanchard et al. 2018).

-In this paper, I argue for another distinction among causation that has yet to receive attention in this literature.
-This distinction has to do with whether causal relationships have "material continuity," which refers to the reliable movement of material from cause to effect.
+This paper argues for a distinction among types of causation that has yet to receive attention in the literature.
+This distinction has to do with whether causal relationships have material continuity, which refers to the reliable movement of material from cause to effect.
 Why does this distinction matter?
 According to Woodward (2010), a significant motivation for appreciating distinctions among causation is that they identify causal relationships that figure in deeper and better explanations.
-In this work, I suggest an additional motivation for appreciating various causal distinctions, including material continuity.
-Causes with material continuity are not important because they provide explanations that are deeper, better, or more paradigmatic than others.
-Instead, these causes are important because they capture how causal systems in the world are different from each other and how these differences influence our causal reasoning.
-Different causal systems are associated with unique explanatory perspectives, they require study with distinct scientific methods, and they provide different types of control over the world.
-Appreciating this diversity is necessary for understanding the varied causal structure of the world and how we successfully navigate it.
+However, causal relationships with material continuity are not deeper or more explanatory than others.
+This work suggests a different motivation for appreciating various causal distinctions.
+In particular, appreciating these distinctions is important because they capture the diversity of causal systems in the world and the diverse methods, reasoning, and representations needed to understand them.
+Different causal systems support unique explanatory perspectives, they can require distinct scientific methods, and they provide different types of control over the world.